 10. TAKE A SEAT

-The benefit of opting for an L-shaped or U-shaped kitchen design is to be able to add a café-style seating area on the outside of the kitchen, which creates a more open feel and makes it easier for a cook to interact with friends or family.
+The benefit of opting for an L-shaped or U-shaped kitchen design is to be able to add a café-style seating area and breakfast bar on the outside of the kitchen, which creates a more open feel and makes it easier for a cook to interact with friends or family.